A Vision-Based Shared-Control Teleoperation Scheme for Controlling the Robotic Arm of a Four-Legged Robot: Introduction

-The interface allows easy switching between manual and autonomous modes through finger counting, offering a simple and low-effort way to share control.
+The interface enables easy switching between manual and autonomous modes via finger counting, providing a simple and low-effort method for sharing control.
 In autonomous mode, the robot initiates a grasp when a closed-hand gesture is detected over a detected object.
-The system identifies graspable items from a predefined list, picks the one with the highest confidence and closest proximity, and provides its location to help the robot find and pick it.
-This combination of depth vision, simplified hand tracking, object recognition, and intuitive mode switching aims for a holistic, practical system.
+The system identifies graspable items from a predefined list, selects the one with the highest confidence and closest proximity, and provides its location to help the robot locate and pick it up.
+This combination of depth vision, simplified hand tracking, object recognition, and intuitive mode switching aims to create a holistic, practical, and shared-control system.
 Importantly, it requires neither wearable devices nor traditional interfaces, addressing cost and setup barriers and offering a low-cost, accessible alternative for complex telemanipulation, especially where other systems are impractical.
 Experiments demonstrated a favorable balance of intuitiveness, responsiveness, and practicality for a series of pick-and-place tasks, as shown in Fig.~\ref{fig:setup}.

-The rest of the paper is organized as follows: Section~\ref{sec:methods} explains how the framework was implemented and deployed, Section~\ref{sec:experiments} presents the apparatus used and the experiments performed to evaluate the efficiency of the framework, alongside the experimental results of this study.
+The rest of the paper is organized as follows: Section~\ref{sec:methods} explains how the framework was implemented and deployed.
+Section~\ref{sec:experiments} presents the apparatus used and the experiments performed to evaluate the framework's efficiency, along with the experimental results of this study.
 Section~\ref{sec:conclusion} concludes the paper.